 Access to the park is free however, there is a booth where they give you your entrance ticket and map to the area.

 The park is accessible on foot and doesn’t require special footwear.
 Due to the significant walking involved however, I do recommend comfortable shoes for your visit.
-You can find my recommended shoes for Italy travel here.

 If visiting in summer, please be advised that the park gets very hot and has several stretched of road in the sun: bring a sun hat and check our tips for what to pack for Italy in summer here.